AurailusMinetest/wcila/README.md

-# WCILA
-"What Can I Look At"
+# WCILA ("What Can I Look At")

-A Minetest mod that imitates the Minecraft Mod WAILA.
+WCILA is Minetest mod that imitates the Minecraft Mod WAILA.

-- Depends on default.
-- Extract and rename to `wcila`, and put it into the mods folder.
+Shows node names and itemstrings when looking at them.
+More information might be added in the future.